MohammedNayeemE/CommentSection-with-React/README.md

 ## Features

-- Add comments with a name and message.
+- Add comments with a userID and message.
 - View existing comments from the database.
 - Frontend built using React.
 - Backend powered by Node.js and MongoDB.